 Josh’s diet appeared very healthy on paper, but in reality, it wasn’t meeting his nutritional needs.
 For example, babies need 40-50% of their total calories in the first year from fat.

 Mom opened up to more variety (French toast, pancakes, sandwiches, etc—all cut up in bite-sized pieces) and Josh enjoyed eating again.

 Mistake #4: Allowing Bites or Gulps of Adult Foods

 Just a little sip of my coffee?
 Sure.

 What’s the harm in a little sip of soda, a taste of coffee, or a bite of a brownie?

 I also recommend holding off on caffeine too.
-Babies don’t need a stimulant (aren’t we mostly trying to calm them?), nor do toddlers or children for that matter.
+Babies don’t need a stimulant (aren’t we mostly trying to calm them down?!), nor do toddlers or children for that matter.